Why choose St Catharine's?

 Choosing a college can seem a confusing decision, but here are six reasons why St Catharine's is a great place to study.

 2. A diverse, relaxed and welcoming community.
 Catz is known for being a very welcoming college, and it is easy to find your place here.
 Relations between staff and students are informal and we know that socialising with a wide variety of people is an important part of university life.
-The college has an excellent new bar, and there are frequent social events during term time.
+The college has an excellent new bar, which doubles as a popular coffee shop duirng the day, and there are frequent social events during term time.
 St Catharine’s really is an enjoyable place to be.

 3. Great location and environment.
-We are fortunate to be located right in the historic centre of Cambridge within walking distance of most university faculties and departments (and shops, and social events ...).
-Everything is very nearby, so travel costs are often nil.
-The college is also a very nice place to look at!
-The compact main college site is dominated by 17th and 18th century buildings and gardens, combined with great modern spaces provided by new building projects like the McGrath Centre.
+We are fortunate to be located right in the historic centre of Cambridge within walking distance of most university faculties and departments (and shops, and social events...).
+Everything is nearby, so travel costs are often nil, although you may decide you need a bicycle.
+The College is also a very nice place to look at!
+The compact main college site is dominated by 17th and 18th century buildings and gardens, combined with striking modern spaces cerated by new building projects.

 4. Good accommodation.
 Catz'z accommodation is of a very high standard.
 All first years and all third years are accommodated on the main site.
-Most importantly, all second years are accommodated together as a group in St Chad’s, an award-winning modern building situated in leafy gardens ten minutes’ walk away on Grange Road – they are not dispersed to smaller college houses - or privately owned accommodation.
-Where relevant, fourth years can also be housed in college accommodation.
-Final year linguists 'count' as third years for accommodation purposes.
-Students pay rent only during term-time – usually thirty weeks each year.
+Most importantly, all second years are accommodated together as a group in St Chad’s, an award-winning modern building situated in leafy gardens ten minutes’ walk away on Grange Road – they are not dispersed to smaller college houses, or privately owned accommodation.
+Where relevant, fourth years can also be housed in college accommodation (final year linguists 'count' as third years for accommodation purposes).
+Students pay rent only during term-time – usually thirty weeks each year - so accommodation costs are very competitive.

 6. Excellent facilities.
 The college has two libraries, and has an active policy of purchasing books requested by students.
 All rooms have internet access points.
 There are many sports facilities, including a boathouse, a large sports ground a short cycle ride away, and a gym in the basement.
 There are also many active college clubs and societies, in addition to all the university societies available to our students.
 The College and University also provide excellent careers support for students and alumni.